 It is because of people like Fernando or Fernanda that the rest of us get into trouble for not showing all of our love at once.
 I mean what kind of nerve to plaster the whole portón (doorway) with thousands of Post-it notes with love messages. 😉

 Valentine’s Day in Guatemala is known as El Día del Cariño.
 Cariño and caress share the same etymology and it means affection.
-The Day of Affection would be a close translation for El Día del Cariño, thus it is much more than Valentine’s Day because it is the day to show your affection, love and appreciation to your co-workers, neighbors, friends, family, and of course, your girlfriend or wife; whatever the case may be.
+The Day of Affection would be a close translation for El Día del Cariño, thus it is much more than Valentine’s Day because it is the day to show your affection, love and appreciation to your co-workers, neighbors, friends, family, and of course, your girlfriend or girlfriend; whatever the case may be.